-Apostle spoons were sometimes produced in sets of thirteen, the thirteenth (the 'Saviour' or 'Master' spoon) showing Jesus.
-The British Museum in London has a set from England dating from 1536-7 with the Virgin Mary on the thirteenth spoon.
+Apostle spoons were sometimes produced in sets of thirteen, the thirteenth showing the Virgin Mary (the British Museum in London has such a set from England dating from 1536-7) or Jesus.

-Complete sets of apostle spoons are currently uncommon, and may be found on ebay.
+Complete sets of apostle spoons are uncommon nowadays, and may be found on ebay.